Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Improper Paddle Length

 Proper paddle length will depend on the height of the kayaker, the type of kayak (sit-in or sit-on-top), and the type of paddling stroke (whether you’re an aggressive paddler or leisurely paddler.
 Paddles that are inappropriately sized can render the drip ring useless.

 Using a paddle that is too short will cause the kayaker to have a high-angle paddling stroke.
-As I covered earlier, high-angle paddling strokes can exceed the design capacity of the drip ring and cause water to fall from the drip ring onto the kayak.
+As I covered earlier, strokes, where the top hand is in a high position, can exceed the design capacity of the drip ring and cause water to fall from the drip ring onto the kayak.

 Using a paddle that is too long can affect the usefulness of the drip rings as well.
 I’ll cover proper drip ring installation in a moment.
 To compensate for a long paddle, the drip rings can be moved further away from the blade.
 Watch your stroke as the blade enters the water.
 You don’t want the drip ring to be submerged on your downstroke.

 Wind Can Render Paddle Drip Rings Useless

 Stronger winds or gusts can render kayak paddle drip rings useless.
 Winds can easily catch and blow dripping water from the paddle and ring onto the kayak or kayaker as the droplets fall back toward the water.